All articles

 If you struggle significantly with one GLP-1 medication, you may tolerate a different one better.
 Semaglutide and tirzepatide have slightly different mechanisms and side effect profiles.
 Some people who cannot tolerate semaglutide do well with tirzepatide, and vice versa.
 Daily formulations like liraglutide also exist and may work better for some people.

 Alternatively, some people do better on a lower maintenance dose long term rather than pushing to the maximum dose.
 Weight loss may be slower, but if the lower dose is sustainable and still producing results, that is a reasonable approach.
+Often, patients find they can maximize their progress at these lower dosages by incorporating specific daily habits that support the medication's effectiveness naturally.

 The Bigger Picture